Sai-indupuri/FacialEmotionDetection/README.md

 # Facial Emotion Detection

-A model which detects facial emotion which has best accuracy.
+A model which detects facial emotion has best accuracy.
 Developed using keras.

 find the images dataset link below.